 Choosing the right door hinges is a crucial yet often overlooked aspect of any building or renovation project.
 Hinges are more than just functional hardware; they play a significant role in the longevity, functionality, and aesthetics of doors.
 Whether you’re working on a residential, commercial, or industrial project, selecting the appropriate hinges ensures smooth operation and adds to the overall quality of the door installation.
 Here’s a guide to help you choose the right door hinges for your project.
-Before we jump in, if you're interested in finding out more about draw slides and hinges, then visit Ovesco.
+Before we jump in, if you\'re interested in finding out more about draw slides and hinges, then visit Ovesco.

 Understand the Types of Hinges

-- Butt Hinges are the most used in residential constructions (internal & external doors).
+Door hinges come in various types, each designed for specific uses.
+Knowing about the multiple kinds of hinges will help you select the best one:- Butt Hinges are the most used in residential constructions (internal & external doors).
 They consist of two plates attached to the door and frame, with a central pin allowing the door to swing open and closed.

 - Continuous or Piano Hinges run the entire length of the door, providing strong support and stability.
 They are often used for heavy doors, cabinets, and high-traffic areas.